Dixie Deans: International career

 Deans earned two caps for Scotland, both in 1974.
 He was left out of the Scotland squad for the 1974 FIFA World Cup in West Germany.
-He had made the initial 40 man squad, but missed the final cut of 22, as Donald Ford and Denis Law were selected instead.
+He had made the initial 40-man squad, but missed the final cut of 22, as Donald Ford and Denis Law were selected instead.
 Deans was eventually capped in October 1974, in a 3–0 win against East Germany, and a month later won a second cap in a 2–1 defeat against Spain.

-Retirement
+Retirement and death

-In his autobiography There's Only One Dixie Deans, he claimed that whilst living in Australia, he met Bob Marley, who asked him, "Are you the Dixie Deans who used to play for Celtic?", and mentioned that he envied Deans for having played at Celtic Park.
-Deans is now a match-day host at Celtic Park, where he entertains guests along with other former Celtic players.
-He is also involved with business interests in Glasgow, owning "Dixie's" pub in Rutherglen, and was involved with former Celtic player Tommy Callaghan in the firm Esperanza Property Development.
+In his autobiography There's Only One Dixie Deans, Deans wrote that whilst living in Australia, he met Bob Marley, who asked him, "Are you the Dixie Deans who used to play for Celtic?"
+Marley said that he envied Deans for having played at Celtic Park.
+Deans was later a match-day host at Celtic Park, where he entertained guests along with other former Celtic players.

+Deans died on 9 December 2025, aged 79.